ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Otherwise, the handler checks that the public key specified in the 'client_cred' field is valid for the group identified by GROUPNAME.
 That is, the handler checks that the public key is encoded according to the format used in the group, is intended for the public key algorithm used in the group, and is aligned with the possible associated parameters used in the group.
 If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").

 Otherwise, the handler verifies the PoP evidence contained in the 'client_cred_verify' field of the request, by using the public key specified in the 'client_cred' field, as well as the same way considered in {{gid-post}} and defined by the specific application profile (REQ20).
-If the PoP evidence does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
+If the PoP evidence does not pass verification, the handler MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 3 ("Invalid Proof-of-Possession evidence").

 If verification succeeds, the handler performs the following actions.